vmware/vcf-security-and-compliance-guidelines/regulatory-compliance/vsphere/8.0/VMware-vSphere-8-Default-TLS-Ciphers.md

 There are other entries in the Scanning FAQ that may be of interest to you, including ["My scanner says it found insecure TLS ciphers.
 Am I vulnerable?"](https://github.com/vmware/vcf-security-and-compliance-guidelines/blob/main/regulatory-compliance/compliance-vulnerability-scanning-faq.md#my-scanner-says-it-found-insecure-tls-ciphers-am-i-vulnerable)

-As you see below, vSphere TLS 1.2 implementations do not contain ciphers known to be insecure (DES, RC4, etc.), or ciphers less than 128 bits, and align with the cipher strength requirements found in major regulatory and compliance frameworks.
-We routinely suggest to organizations that the relative risk of the default cipher settings be assessed in context with the overall security of the environment when organizations decide how to spend their limited staff time in pursuit of better security.
+As you see below, vSphere TLS 1.2 implementations do not contain ciphers known to be insecure (DES, RC4, etc.), or ciphers less than 128 bits, and align with common cipher strength requirements, such as a 128-bit minimum, found in regulatory and compliance frameworks.
+Assess the relative risk of the default cipher settings against the overall security of your environment before spending staff time changing them.

-Services that are meant to be internal to vSphere have had their cipher lists condensed as part of our ongoing effort to improve security and reduce attack surface while retaining compatibility with supported versions of vSphere.
-Other services have cipher suites that are chosen specifically to maximize security while retaining necessary compatibility with the larger infrastructure ecosystem.
+We shortened the cipher lists for vSphere-internal services to reduce the attack surface while keeping compatibility with supported vSphere versions.
+Other services have cipher suites chosen to balance cipher strength against compatibility with the clients and systems that connect to vSphere.
 While many TLS "best practices" guides often specify more limited sets of ciphers, real-world constraints and context always factor into deployments.
-All of the ciphers included in vSphere 8 are considered to be secure at this time.
+As of this document's last update, Broadcom assesses none of the default vSphere 8 ciphers as insecure.

 ## Disclaimer

 This document is intended to provide general guidance for organizations that are considering Broadcom solutions.
 The information contained in this document is for educational and informational purposes only.
 This repository and the documents contained in it are not intended to provide advice and are provided “AS IS.”
 Broadcom makes no claims, promises, or guarantees about the accuracy, completeness, or adequacy of the information contained herein.
 Organizations should engage appropriate legal, business, technical, and audit expertise within their specific organization for review of requirements and effectiveness of implementations.

 ## VMware vCenter Server 8.0.3 running the COMPATIBLE profile